Tip #115: Employee Orientation

 (d) 11:00 Playing on the DTIM Team (45 minutes)

-The teams are given a fact sheet regarding how the transportation fund is sliced up in the budget process.
-Then, within their teams, the participants assume the roles of different interest groups (such as the rural legislator, the county board chair, the director of the road builders, and the advocate for the elderly and handicapped, etc.) Their goal is to slice up the transportation fund to meet the interests of these various groups.
+Give the teams a fact sheet regarding how the transportation fund is sliced up in the budget process.
+Then, within their teams, the participants assume the roles of different interest groups (such as the rural legislator, the county board chair, the director of the road builders, and the advocate for older people and disabled, etc.) Their goal is to slice up the transportation fund to meet the interests of these various groups.
 (30 minutes) Directed discussion of their decisions and conclusions.
 (15 minutes)

-[Goal: Reinforce the complexity of the transportation fund, including the 41 different programs covered by the fund and the dynamics involved in slicing up the fund in the budget process.
+[Goal: Reinforce the complexity of the transportation fund.
+This includes the fact that the fund covers 41 different programs and the dynamics involved in slicing up the fund in the budget process.
 Also, provide increased awareness of other perspectives.]

 11:45 Lunch Break (60 minutes)